ckdenouden/AVO-NG/Readme.md

 :warning: AVO-NG requires a **COMPLETELY UNMODIFIED** installation of the **LATEST VERSION** of Skyrim. :warning:

-:exclamation: AVO-NG is **NOT COMPATIBLE** with the GOG version of Skyrim. :exclamation:

 Installing AVO-NG is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).

 ### :clipboard: Pre-Installation